nolafs/renaissance-website/site/content/privacy/_index.md

 • Renaissance PR focus its communication on those with a provable interest.

-If you think Renaissance PR – Stefano Petrullo and his team are not using the data we hold on journalists appropriately, then we can remove your personal data from our press lists.
+If you think Renaissance PR  and its team are not using the data we hold on journalists appropriately, then we can remove your personal data from our press lists.

-How we share your personal information and who we share it with
+**How we share your personal information and who we share it with**

 We do not share your personal information to our clients, however we disclose information under the following circumstances: